FREE REPORT

 “If I need anything else from home, I order it on Amazon Prime and get it sent to a freight forwarders depot in the States, who pack and ship it, handling customs and delivering it to Corozal for me.”

-“Also, government bureaucracy, depending on the situation and the office, can be frustrating.”
+“Many roads outside of towns and highways are unpaved and rough on vehicles,” says Karen.
+“Also, government bureaucracy, depending on the situation and the office, can be frustrating.

 “To wake up in the morning, see the water, and hear the birds is peaceful.
 This is what’s missing on a big scale back home.
 It’s not peaceful in a lot of the places we expats hail from, whether it’s Detroit, Toronto, or Miami.”

-“Just come down to Belize with an open mind and see if it’s right for you.”
+“Come down to Belize with an open mind,” she suggests, “see if it’s right for you.”

 Get Your Free Belize Report Today!